douglasgreen/outlines/computing/software_architecture/software_architecture.md

 These are three principles aimed at reducing complexity and improving the readability of the code.

--   Don\'t Repeat Yourself (DRY): This principle is about reducing the repetition of software patterns.
+-   Don't Repeat Yourself (DRY): This principle is about reducing the repetition of software patterns.
 Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.
 -   Keep It Simple, Stupid (KISS): The KISS principle states that most systems work best if they are kept simple rather than made complex.
 Therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided.
--   You Aren\'t Gonna Need It (YAGNI): This principle advises against adding functionality until it is necessary.
-In other words, don\'t implement something just because you think it might be useful in the future.
+-   You Aren't Gonna Need It (YAGNI): This principle advises against adding functionality until it is necessary.
+In other words, don't implement something just because you think it might be useful in the future.

 #### Design Patterns